Five Conference Call Backgrounds For Working Moms

 To help hide the pile of clothes or bed frame behind you.

-Sign up for the Mompreneur and Me mailing list and be the first to receive the 10 inspirational articles every mother needs to read in 2020 and updates on the next Mompreneur and Me® event.
+- Sign up for the Mompreneur and Me mailing list and be the first to receive the 10 inspirational articles every mother needs to read in 2020 .
+You also get updates on the next Mompreneur and Me® event.

-- Read the first two chapters of Christine’s book, MOM AF, for free.
+- You can read the first two chapters of Christine’s book, MOM AF, for free.

-- Read Christine’s article about how she’s processing COVID-19 on LinkedIn.
+- Also, Christine’s article about how she’s processing COVID-19 on LinkedIn.

 - Read how moms with ADHD can manage during quarantine.

-- Join Mompreneur and Me, the nation’s free mommy and me professional development event and receive 10 inspirational articles every mother needs to read in 2020 and updates on our next Mompreneur and Me event!
+- You can join Mompreneur and Me, the nation’s free mommy and me professional development event.
+Also, receive 10 inspirational articles every mother needs to read in 2020 and updates on our next Mompreneur and Me event!